JacobDFrank/jacobdfrank/src/projects/firefly-generation-history.md

 #### The problem

-The original Generation History was stored in the browser’s cache and was accessible only on the device where it was created.
+The original Generation History was stored in the browser's cache and was accessible only on the device where it was created.
 Clear your cache or switch devices, and your history will be gone.
 There was no way to return to a generation, share it with someone, or bring it into Photoshop without downloading and manually re-importing it.

 The gap mattered more than it might seem.
 Firefly is positioned as a creative starting point, a place to generate the raw material that gets refined in Illustrator, composited in Photoshop, or animated in Express.

-The design challenge: move an ephemeral, cache-bound system to a persistent cloud model, then build the interface that makes that shift feel like a feature rather than infrastructure.
+> The design challenge: move an ephemeral, cache-bound system to a persistent cloud model, then build the interface that makes that shift feel like a feature rather than infrastructure.

 <div class="cs-nav-anchor" id="cards-and-actions" data-label="Cards & actions"></div>